mfierro31/star_tours/README.md

 # Star Tours
 A mock travel site for Star Wars planets.
-Using data taken from the Star Wars API, or [SWAPI](https://swapi.dev/).
+Using data taken from the [Star Wars API] (https://swapi.dev/).